1st Edition

 by Routledge

-Rooted in Carl Rogers’ Person-centred approach, this book skilfully combines person-centred theory with social commentary to explore the root of many problems people face – a lack of authenticity.
-A Therapist’s Reflections on Authenticity is written by an experienced therapist, blending real-world experience with grounded reflection; offering a human, emotionally literate guide through the...
+Rooted in Carl Rogers’ person-centred approach, this book skilfully combines person-centred theory with social commentary to explore the root of many problems people face – namely, a lack of authenticity.
+A Therapist’s Reflections on Authenticity is written by an experienced therapist and blends real-world experience with grounded reflection; it offers a human, emotionally-literate...
 Read more

-PART 1: A Short Theory of Development 1.
-Conditions of Worth, Introjections and Incongruence 2.
-Self-concept and Psychological Tension PART 2: An Age of Inauthencity 3.
-Social media, Trends and Neo-authenticity 4.
-Capitalism and The Workplace 5.
-The Rise in Mental Health Conditions PART 3: Reclaiming our Authenticity 6.
+PART I: A Short Theory of Development 1.
+Conditions of Worth, Introjections, and Incongruence 2.
+Self-concept and Psychological Tension PART II: An Age of Inauthenticity 3.
+Social Media, Trends, and Neo-authenticity 4.
+Capitalism and the Workplace 5.
+The Rise in Mental Health Conditions PART III: Reclaiming our Authenticity 6.
 Self-awareness and Congruence 7.
 The Barriers to Authenticity 8.
 Reconnecting with our Authentic Selves 9.
 Out with the Old, In with the New?
-10. The Good Life and The Fully Functioning Person
+10. The Good Life and the Fully Functioning Person

 Biography